ptmkenny/markdown/README.md

 ## Requirements

-- **PHP >= 5.6.5** - This is a hard requirement due to [thephpleague/commonmark].
+- **PHP >= 7.2.0** - Hard requirement due to [league/commonmark].

-## Installation

-> @todo Update this section.

-If you are comfortable with composer that is the best way to install both PHP Markdown and CommonMark.
-They will then be autoloaded just like other parts of Drupal 8.

-The old way of installation in the libraries directory is only supported for PHP Markdown.
-The libraries module is then needed to load the library.

-1. Download and install the [Libraries](https://www.drupal.org/project/libraries)
-2. Download the PHP Markdown library from https://github.com/michelf/php-markdown/archive/lib.zip, unpack it and place it in the `libraries` directory in Drupal root folder, if it doesn't exist you need to create it.

-Make sure the path becomes `/libraries/php-markdown/Michelf/MarkdownExtra.inc.php`.

-## Editor.md

-If you are interested in a Markdown editor please check out the [Editor.md] module for Drupal.
-The demonstration site for this module also uses it if you want to take a peek!

-## CommonMark Extensions
+## [CommonMark] Extensions

-> @todo Update this section.

 - **Enhanced Links** - _Built in, enabled by default_
-    Extends CommonMark to provide additional enhancements when rendering links.
+    Extends [CommonMark] to provide additional enhancements when rendering links.
 - **@ Autolinker** - _Built in, disabled by default_
     Automatically link commonly used references that come after an at character (@) without having to use the link syntax.
 - **# Autolinker** - _Built in, disabled by default_
     Automatically link commonly used references that come after a hash character (#) without having to use the link syntax.
-- **[CommonMark Attributes Extension]**
+- **[webuni/commonmark-attributes-extension]**
-    Adds syntax to define attributes on various HTML elements inside a CommonMark markdown document.
-To install, enable the `commonmark_attributes` sub-module.
+    Adds syntax to define attributes on various HTML elements inside a [CommonMark] markdown document.
-- **[CommonMark Table Extension]**
+- **[league/commonmark-extras]**
-    Adds syntax to create tables in a CommonMark markdown document.
-To install, enable the `commonmark_table` sub-module.
+    A collection of useful GFM extensions and utilities for the [league/commonmark] project.

 ## Programmatic Conversion

-In some cases you may need to programmatically convert CommonMark Markdown to HTML.
+In some cases you may need to programmatically convert [CommonMark] Markdown to HTML.
 This is especially true with support legacy procedural/hook-based functions.
 An example of how to accomplish this can be found in right here in this module:

 ```php
 <?php